A Mean Field Game of Optimal Portfolio Liquidation: The mean-field game

 \begin{lemma} For $\fp=0$ there exists for every given data $f\in L^2_{\bF}([0,T]\times\Omega;\mathbb R)$ a unique solution $(X,B,Y,Z^B,Z^Y)\in\mathcal H_\alpha \times\mathcal H_\gamma\times D^2_{\bF}([0,T]\times \Omega;\mathbb R){\times L^2_{\mathbb F}([0,T]\times\Omega;\mathbb R^m)\times L^2_{\mathbb F}([0,T-]\times\Omega;\mathbb R^m)}$ to~\eqref{conditional-MF-FBSDE-3}.
 It is given by

 and {$Z^B \in L^2_{\bF}([0,T]\times \Omega;\mathbb R^m)$ and $Z^Y\in L^2_{\bF}([0,T-]\times \Omega;\mathbb R^m)$} are given by the martingale representation theorem. \end{lemma} \begin{proof} For $\fp=0$ the process $X$ solves a linear ODE and the pair $(B,Z^B)$ solves a linear BSDE.
 Hence, the explicit representations follow from the respective solution formulas.
 It remains to establish the desired integration properties.
-To this end, we first apply H\"older's inequality in order to obtain,
+To this end, let us recall that $A$ has positive values.
+Thus we first apply H\"older's inequality in order to obtain,

 Using Doob's maximal inequality, Jensen's inequality and the fact that $\gamma < \frac{1}{2}$ we conclude that,